Why we stock highest-quality oils

 Plant Species & Yield

-– Oils from rare or low-yield plants (rose, jasmine) can cost hundreds of dollars per 10 mL.
+– Oils from rare or low-yield plants (Rose, Jasmine) can cost hundreds of dollars per 10 mL.

 – High-yield oils (lavender, peppermint) are more affordable “per drop”.